Anthropology

 Anthropology is the scientific study of humanity that crosses biology and sociology, concerned with human behavior, human biology, cultures, societies, and linguistics, in both the present and past, including archaic humans.
-Social anthropology studies patterns of behaviour, while cultural anthropology studies cultural meaning, including norms and values.
+Social anthropology studies patterns of behavior, while cultural anthropology studies cultural meaning, including norms and values.
 The term sociocultural anthropology is commonly used today.
 Linguistic anthropology studies how language influences social life.
 Biological (or physical) anthropology studies the biology and evolution of humans and their close primate relatives.

 Archaeology, often referred to as the "anthropology of the past," explores human activity by examining physical remains.
-In North America and Asia, it is generally regarded as a branch of anthropology, whereas in Europe, it is considered either an independent discipline or classified under related fields like history and palaeontology.
+In North America and Asia, it is generally regarded as a branch of anthropology.
+In contrast, in Europe, it is considered either an independent discipline or a subfield of related disciplines such as history and paleontology.

 Etymology

 The abstract noun anthropology is first attested in reference to history.
 (Note: Richard Harvey's 1593 Philadelphus, a defense of the legend of Brutus in British history, includes the passage "Genealogy or issue which they had, Artes which they studied, Actes which they did.
 This part of History is named Anthropology.")
 Its present use first appeared in Renaissance Germany in the works of Magnus Hundt and Otto Casmann.
 Their Neo-Latin anthropologia derived from the combining forms of the Greek words ánthrōpos (ἄνθρωπος, "human") and lógos (λόγος, "study").
 Its adjectival form appeared in the works of Aristotle.
 It began to be used in English, possibly via French Anthropologie, by the early 18th century.
 (Note: John Kersey's 1706 edition of The New World of English Words includes the definition "Anthropology, a Discourse or Description of Man, or of a Man's Body.")